-The input assumptions for the 2050 Transmission Study are based on the All Options Pathway in Massachusetts' Deep Decarbonization Roadmap report.
-This Pathway was also used in FGRS Phase 1, referred to in FGRS as Scenario 3.
+The input assumptions for the 2050 Transmission Study are based on the All Options Pathway in the Massachusetts 2050 Decarbonization Roadmap report.
 These input assumptions include the development of significant new offshore wind, solar, and battery resources; the retirement of significant portions of the fossil-fueled generation fleet, including all oil and coal generators, by 2035; and large increases in electric load due to the electrification of transportation and heating.
 The 2050 Transmission Study will examine summer peak loads of approximately 40 gigawatts (GW) by 2050, and winter peak loads of approximately 57 GW by 2050.

-Over the past two years, the ISO has presented progress made on the study to the PAC.
+Over the past two years, the ISO has presented progress made on the study to PAC.
 These presentations are summarized below:

-• November 17, 2021 - Study scope and assumptions, including snapshots to be studied, source of assumptions, and load and generation data.74 assets/documents/2021/12/draft_2050_transmission_planning_study_scope_of_work_for_pac_rev2_clean.pdf, presentation (November 17, 2021, revised December 22, 2021)
+• November 17, 2021-Study scope and assumptions are detailed, including snapshots to be studied, source of assumptions, and load and generation data.74 assets/documents/2021/12/draft 2050 transmission planning study scope of work for pac rev2 clean.pdf, presentation (November 17, 2021, revised December 22, 2021)